-FRE2061 - French general language
+FRE2061 - French General Language (Module Leader)

-FRE4061 - French general language (Interpreting)
+FRE4061 - French General Language (Interpreting)

 1) Language learning and the community